 Medical Device Registration and Approval in Romania

 General country-specific regulatory information is provided on this page for medical device registration and approval in Romania.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Romania, free of charge, to expedite the preparation of your medical device or IVD registration application.
+Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Romania, to expedite the preparation of your medical device or IVD registration application.

 Medical Device Regulations and Classification in Romania

 REGULATORY AUTHORITY: Devices are regulated by the EU list of Competent Authorities.
 In Romania, devices are regulated by the National Agency for Medicines and Medical Devices (NAMMD).

 CLASSIFICATION SYSTEM: Medical devices are classified according to risk into Classes I, IIa, IIb and III.

 TIMEFRAME: The registration process takes about 4-6 weeks after submission for Class I devices.
 For the other classes, it depends on the contract with the notified body and the type of device.

 LICENSE VALIDITY: Licenses issued in the EU are valid for five years.